Gage-Technologies/gigo-documentation/extension/extension_overview_1.md

 ### **Does this conflict with other extensions?**

 The Gigo extension is designed to be minimally intrusive and compatible with other extensions a user might want to install.
-The chief design intention of the extension is to assist users with basic functionality of the Gigo system.
+The chief design intention of the extension is to assist users with the basic functionality of the Gigo system.